Chester County Department of Emergency Services provides Pipeline Emergency Plan update

 Nearly 600 linear miles of pipeline corridors cross Chester County's landscape.
 Many of these pipelines have been in place for decades but, more recently, the construction of new lines and upgrades to existing ones have increased in the county.
 Much of the pipeline activity is a result of the expansion of gas extraction in the Marcellus and Utica Shale regions.
 The increased extraction has, in turn, created a greater demand for pipeline capacity to transport the resulting products.

-The Pipeline Information Center (PIC) website serves as a central location for posting pipeline project information and updates on proposed and active pipeline projects.
-The PIC supports pipeline safety and public awareness through a partnership with pipeline providers, regulators, and municipal governments.
+The Pipeline Information Center (PIC) was created to provide current information on pipelines and pipeline activity in Chester County.
+The Chester County Planning Commission maintains the Pipeline Information Center website and serves as the County's Point of Contact for interaction and information exchange with residents, landowners, operators, non-profits, and regulatory agencies.
+The website serves as a central location for information and updates on proposed and active pipeline projects.
+The Pipeline Information Center also supports pipeline safety and public awareness through a partnership with pipeline providers, regulators, and municipal governments.

 The PIC is designed to address stakeholders' primary concerns and includes sections such as an interactive map that allows users to search for their location relative to nearby pipelines as well as other mapping information; pipelines in the news which includes articles about local pipeline projects; and active pipeline projects which provides information on current pipeline projects proposed in Chester County.

 A full site index is available and provides a quick overview of the site's extensive contents.